cirosantilli/linux-kernel-module-cheat/README.md

     /count.sh

-which counts to infinity to stdout, and then:
+which counts to infinity to stdout, and then in GDB:

     Ctrl + C
     break sys_write

-And now you can control the counting from GDB:

     continue
     continue
     continue

+And you now control the counting from GDB.

 See also: <http://stackoverflow.com/questions/11408041/how-to-debug-the-linux-kernel-with-gdb-and-qemu>